 Re-enable your firewall and antivirus software when you are done testing your connection.

 Step 4: Verify your router allows connection

 If you are still unable to connect after resolving any conflicts, a firewall on your router may be preventing the connection.
-However, it's worth noting that we only rarely see routers causing connection issues.
-It is more frequently an issue for establishing connections between computers.
+However, it's worth noting that we only rarely see routers causing connection issues for CrashPlan for Small Business customers backing up to CrashPlan PRO Online.

 If possible, connect your computer directly to your modem.
 If you are able to connect to the destination when directly connected to your modem, then your router is the source of the issue.

 If the connection issue persists, please contact our Customer Champions for CrashPlan for Small Business support.

 Include the results of the troubleshooting above to help our team identify the issue as quickly as possible.